imnaveen17/naveen_xurity/README.md

 ## CRUD Web Application with React, Material-UI, Express, and MongoDB

+## Table of Contents
+Introduction
+Features
+Technologies Used
+Getting Started
+Prerequisites
+Installation
+Running the Application

 ## Introduction

 This is a full-stack CRUD web application built with React for the frontend and Express with MongoDB for the backend.
 The application features user authentication using JSON Web Tokens (JWT), user registration, and a user list page.